josuerangel/BrowseDrop/README.md

     // Callback fired if the deleting succeeds
     // you need return an object valid check the structure
     // data = data from request
-    // itemForDelete = data for item file in react-browsedrop
+    // itemForDelete = data for item file in BrowseDrop
     onSuccessDeleteFile: function(data, itemForDelete){
-      var result = {}
       if (data.result === "OK"){
         return {
           status: 'success',